Pilgrim-Xzed/vLLM-AI-Comp/README.md

-# Mistral AI Inference Server
+# Llama 8B Quantized Inference Server

-A production-ready Mistral AI inference server optimized for 2xH100 GPUs using vLLM.
-This implementation provides an OpenAI-compatible API for high-throughput, low-latency inferencing.
+A high-performance Llama 8B inference server optimized for throughput (2500-3000 tokens/sec) using AWQ quantization with vLLM.
+This implementation provides an OpenAI-compatible API for efficient, low-latency inferencing.

 ## Architecture

-This project implements a high-performance inference server with the following features:
+This project implements a high-throughput inference server with the following features:

+- **AWQ Quantization**: 4-bit quantization for optimal memory usage and performance
-- **Tensor Parallelism**: Optimized for 2xH100 GPUs to maximize throughput
+- **High Throughput**: Optimized for 2500-3000 tokens/sec output
 - **OpenAI-compatible API**: Drop-in replacement for OpenAI API clients
 - **SigNoz Monitoring**: Comprehensive observability with distributed tracing
 - **Production-Ready**: Designed for reliability, scalability, and performance